nicolegrillo/GWInference.jl/useful_files/README_useful_files.md

 Available at [https://dcc.ligo.org/LIGO-T2000012/public](https://dcc.ligo.org/LIGO-T2000012/public).

 The folder contains ASDs for the Advanced LIGO, Advanced Virgo and KAGRA detectors during the O3, O4 and O5 observing runs.

+#### EOS\_table

+Tables of masses and tidal deformabilities for different Equation of states (EOS), used in catalog.jl.
+The tidal deformabilities are calculated using the LALsuite tool and we stick with its EOS name convention.